techidaily/site-games-able/source/_posts/fix-or-replace-xbox-sx-troubleshooting-guide.md

  If you register your console and find it to be under warranty, you could even save money on the repair.
 This makes registering your console an essential and potentially beneficial process.
 To register your Xbox Series X|S with Microsoft, follow these steps:

-* Enter the Microsoft devices tab by signing into your Microsoft account on any web browser via[the official Microsoft webpage](https://account.microsoft.com/devices/?) .
+* Enter the Microsoft devices tab by signing into your Microsoft account on any web browser via [the official Microsoft webpage](https://account.microsoft.com/devices/?) .
 * Under**Devices** , find your Xbox Series X|S console, and select**Register** .

 ![A screenshot of the Devices page for a Microsoft account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/screenshot-3091.jpg)